Aberdeen Pheasants: Mascot

-Not to be forgotten is "Philbert" the cartoon pheasant drawn by Gordon Haug, the advertising artist for Aberdeen's Olwin-Angell department store.
-Philbert appeared on the front page of the Aberdeen American News the morning after each game with an appropriate comment about the game's outcome.
+The team's mascot is Philbert, a cartoon pheasant drawn by Gordon Haug, the advertising artist for Aberdeen's Olwin-Angell department store.
+Philbert appeared on the front page of the Aberdeen American News the morning after each game with a comment about the game's outcome.

 Significant events

-The biggest game in Pheasant history took place in 1964 when the parent team, the Baltimore Orioles, came to town to play their minor league cohorts.
+The biggest game in Pheasant history took place on June 8, 1964 when the parent team, the Baltimore Orioles, came to town to play their minor league cohorts.
 The Orioles posted a 6-3 win in front of a capacity crowd.

 The Pheasants' final season was 1971.

 In 1995, local baseball enthusiasts re-established the Aberdeen Pheasant team and gave Aberdeen fans three seasons of baseball excitement prior to disbanding the organization at the end of the 1997 season.
 During the 1995 season, the Pheasants ran over their Prairie League competition, setting an all-time minor-league record for winning percentage by going 56-13 (.812) in the league's regular season.

 Historic information and photos provided by the Dacotah Prairie Museum.

-In 2010, the former Sioux Falls (South Dakota) Canaries team was renamed the Sioux Falls Fighting Pheasants, presumably to give new life to the Pheasants franchise.
-The move was not without controversy, as discussed in this editorial from the Aberdeen American News.
+In 2010, the former Sioux Falls (South Dakota) Canaries team was renamed the Sioux Falls Fighting Pheasants.

+On June 8, 2024 the first SABR Historical Marker in the state of South Dakota was revealed on the campus of Northern State University.
+It was the 60th anniversary to the day when the Baltimore Orioles played an exhibition game at the ballpark.

+On August 23, 2025 members of the SABR Baltimore Babe Ruth Chapter, President Peter Coolbaugh, Vice President David Stinson, and Ben Ernst had the opportunity to meet with Hall of Fame pitcher Jim Palmer.
+They met with Jim before the game in which it was Jim Palmer jersey giveaway night to tell him about the Aberdeen Pheasants historical marker.